BiswajitGanguly/VESampleApp/README.md

 # VESampleApp
-UI Sample Project with Grant,Bower and Karma
+Visual Engineering Sample Project with Grant,Bower and Karma